Cinema With “Lamhaa” director Rahul Dholakia ventures into the valley of intrigue. ZIYA US SALAM

 N ot too long ago he came up with a film that looked at death as an instrument of politics.
-The National Award-winning ‘Parzania' was a cry of anguish for those who had been robbed of everything but life in the Gujarat genocide.
-And Rahul Dholakia, then just a film old – an insufferable fantasy called ‘Kehta Hai Dil Bar Bar' – became a respected name in the film industry.
-He showed remarkable integrity as well as audacity in filming a subject where making capital out of a tragedy would have been very tempting for many a filmmaker.
+The National Award-winning “Parzania” was a cry of anguish for those who had been robbed of everything but life in the Gujarat genocide.
+And Rahul Dholakia, then just a film old – an insufferable fantasy called “Kehta Hai Dil Bar Bar” – became a respected name in the film industry.
+He showed remarkable integrity as well as audacity in film a subject where making capital out of a tragedy would have been very tempting for many a filmmaker.

 “I think it is important to tell good stories and I also think the audience wants to hear good stories.
 The story of Kashmir is fascinating.
 It is complex, confusing, thrilling and touching.
 That's the way I have tried to treat ‘Lamhaa' as well.
 To be able to tell this effectively and truthfully, research was necessary, and I have over 150 interviews with a cross section of Kashmir society to back my screenplay.
 Interesting anecdotes and alarming information from soldiers, militants, hardliners, liberals, students, freedom fighters…you name it.”

-That is fine but how many of our filmmakers are heading back to Kashmir?
-What is it that Kashmir offers a filmmaker that once again films are being made against its background?
+That is fine but what many a year our filmmakers are heading back to Kashmir.
+What is it that Kashmir offers a filmmaker that more are again being made against its background?

 “It's a fascinating place.
 A mystery, aura and an element of uncertainty that the place has, intrigues filmmakers.
 For instance the reason I got sucked into the valley was a statement made by some students: ‘We live in a beautiful Prison'.
 When I went into the valley, I saw and understood what these kids meant.
 I find these paradoxes fascinating- and Kashmir has many of them.
 The pain exists on the side of the soldiers too.
 For instance, I visited an army base in Dras.
 This is the second coldest place in the world and our troops barely have proper heating facilities and they are willing to die for the country!”